dinanathsj29/html5-essentials-tutorial/README.md

 - The `<table>` element was not designed to be a layout tool!
 Before introduction to Div tag, web designers/developers use to follow table based layout
 > **Note**: Do not use tables for your page layout!
 They will make code length, tedious and brings a mess into your code

 Section 11.
-Whats Next Step?
+What's Next Step?
 =====================
+Brilliant job!
+You have done it!
+Thank You for looking into HTML5 Essentials/Fundamentals.
+I hope now you have better understandings of how HTML5 works.
+To learn more about HTML5 specifications visit [Latest HTML5 specifications](https://www.w3.org/TR/html53/) and https://html.spec.whatwg.org/.
+Your next step could be Mastering HTML5 Advanced features or look into [designing & styling with CSS3 fundamentals](https://github.com/dinanathsj29/css3-fundamentals).
 Best of Luck!
-Content Creation of CSS3 for beginners is in progress, will update/upload soon.
 Happy Learning!